mslycn/my-home-assistant-docker-project/README.md

 - [Raspberry Pi OS Lite (64-bit) Installation](https://blog.matterxiaomi.com/blog/Raspberry-Pi-part2/) - The official installation guides.How to install Raspberry Pi OS Lite (64-bit) with an SD card reader

-## Installing Docker

-Before setting up Home Assistant in Docker, Setting up Home Assistant in Docker requires Docker to be installed on the host machine.. raspberry pi os lite (64-bit)  on Raspberry Pi 3b+ installation method.

-- [Raspberry Pi OS Lite (64-bit) Installation](https://blog.matterxiaomi.com/blog/Raspberry-Pi-part2/) - The official installation guides.How to install Raspberry Pi OS Lite (64-bit) with an SD card reader  Start containers automatically

 ## Home Assistant Docker

 _There are various ways to Running Home Assistant Docker Container on Raspberry Pi 3b+ raspberry pi os lite (64-bit).
 It doesn't matter if you have a question, need help, want to request a feature, or just say ‘Hi’._

+### Installing Docker

+Before setting up Home Assistant in Docker, Setting up Home Assistant in Docker requires Docker to be installed on the host machine.. raspberry pi os lite (64-bit)  on Raspberry Pi 3b+ installation method.

+- [Raspberry Pi OS Lite (64-bit) Installation](https://blog.matterxiaomi.com/blog/Raspberry-Pi-part2/) - The official installation guides.How to install Raspberry Pi OS Lite (64-bit) with an SD card reader  Start containers automatically

 ### Running Home Assistant in a Docker Container